tanbirali/QuotesAppAndroid/README.md

 # QuotesAppAndroid
-A simple Quote App for android
+A simple Quote App for android platform using RecyclerView